neontribe/ad-hoc-manifesto/FullText.md

 | ![someone making something work...](images/4335376117-thumb.jpg) |
 | We'll gloss over the faith-crimes committed under this tenet, projects with deliberate no-documentation policies, assertions that good test coverage is, in itself superior to documentation simply because it demonstrates working-ness.  |

 Let's hurry past the minor sins of omission justified by misreadings of this tenet.
+When they wrote this they weren't talking about the sort of documentation I don't write.
+They were reacting against decades of oppression by overwhelming quantities of up-front specification.
 Very few people like to write docs, and not as many people read 'em as maybe should.
 There's a lot of laziness hiding under misreadings of this item.

 I/Rupert is guilty as hell.
 The amount of documentation I, personally, have _not_ written is astonishing.
 I'm an expert in the field.
 But I'm not sheltering under this.
 I'm just an idiot, a short-sighted, lazy idiot.

-When they wrote this they weren't talking about the sort of documentation I don't write.
-They were reacting against decades of oppression by overwhelming quantities of up-front specification.

 I/Harry has been guilty as hell.
 I spent years working for a large US company writing BRDs, and helping write functional specifications.
 I'd hand them to a development team, over the fence erected between us, and say "How's that, then?".
 And they'd say something like "Awful."
 And I'd be sad for a while, assuming it was my fault it was a bad document, and then I'd ask "Have you _ever_ seen a functional spec. that was any good?
 Because then I could follow its lead..."
 And they'd say "Nope"...
 And then I'd feel a little better.
 It wasn't _entirely_ my fault a long and complex document with many many levels of nested numbered clauses wasn't much use in defining what the sofware should do.

 ![Overwhelming Specification Mime](images/8725106300-thumb.jpg)

-We shouldn't confuse the futility of writing documentation of what software _should_ do with the noble and necessary work of documenting what software does, and how and why it does it.
+We shouldn't confuse the futility of writing long and detailed specification of what software _should_ do with the noble and necessary work of documenting what software does, and how and why it does it.

 So, "Useful software over comprehensive documentation".
 Good.